 Keith Arnatt: one man's trash

-Keith Arnatt was an artist, an English maverick, who came to prominence in the 1960s for, among other work, Self Burial (1969) – which he made in the heyday of conceptual art (''happenings'' and the like), when art as an object – as a commodity – was thought bourgeois, anti-democratic and tied to Western capitalism and its paternalistic hegemony: it was hip for artists to reduce their work to just an idea.
-No object = no exploitation.
+Keith Arnatt was an artist, an English maverick, who came to prominence in the 1960s for, among other work, Self Burial (1969).
+He created this in the heyday of conceptual art (''happenings'' and the like) when art as an object – as a commodity – was thought bourgeois, anti-democratic, and tied to Western capitalism and its paternalistic hegemony; it was hip for artists to reduce their work to just an idea: no object = no exploitation.
+Arnatt’s response was Self Burial.
+Surely if ''good'' art leaves no trace, then ''great'' art dispenses with the artist...?

-He’s sadly less well known for his photography – which was ignored until a decade or so ago.
+He’s sadly less well known for his photography – which was ignored until recently.
 But he’s increasingly recognised as one of the most important contemporary British photographers.
-His colour photographs are especially significant: for example, in his series Pictures From a Rubbish Tip (1988–89) you can see echoes of the sublime – the awe and terrible beauty of nature that painters like Turner captured – yet at the same time you’re looking at mouldering food on a rubbish dump.
+His colour photographs are especially significant: for example, Pictures From a Rubbish Tip (1988–89).
+In these images you see echoes of the sublime – the awe and terrible beauty of nature that painters like Turner captured – yet at the same time you’re looking at mouldering food on a rubbish dump.

 Arnatt elevates the discarded – the overlooked, the mundane, the everyday – to the same level as a wild storm or a majestic sunset, making us question which has the most worth and why; and also wonder if photographs are comparable to the kind of paintings hung in galleries.

-As well as showing us rubbish literally in a new light, he also took shit photographs – of dog crap close up so it appeared to be abstract sculpture: utterly repellent (you know what you're looking at!) yet a beautiful object!
+As well as showing us rubbish literally in a new light, he also took shit photographs – of dog crap close up so it resembles monumental sculpture: simultaneously beautiful and utterly repellent!

-Despite once being internationally known as a conceptual performance artist, by the time of his death in 2008 Arnatt had largely been forgotten by the art establishment.
-(He rated a mere three lines in Wikipedia when I wrote this in 2014 – there's now a short page.)
-He spent the last decades of his life exclusively as a photographer, which doubtless contributed to his decline in prominence, The prevailing view back in the late 20th-century was that photography was a craft, a mere process: it either could not create art or if allowed it could, at best poor art – mawkish Victorian pictorialism or outmoded modernism, best left in the past.
-Photography’s principal job was to record – which was why conceptual artists used cameras to document their performances: photographing a performance did not create art.
-Ironically, these self-same snaps are now considered artworks in their own right...
-Today, attitudes have changed: photography is now considered equal to any medium, and the art world no longer argues about photographs being art.
+Despite once being internationally known as a conceptual performance artist, by the time of his death in 2008 Arnatt had largely been forgotten.
+(He rated a mere three lines in Wikipedia when I wrote this in 2014 – though there's now a short page.)
+He spent the last decades of his life exclusively as a photographer, which doubtless contributed to his decline in prominence.
+The prevailing view of the art world until well past the turn of this century was that photography was a craft, a mere process: it could not create art, or at best poor art – mawkish Victorian pictorialism or outmoded modernism, to be left in the past.
+Photography’s principal job in art was to record – which was why conceptualists used cameras to document their performances; photographing a performance did not create art.
+Ironically, 50 years on, these self-same snaps are valuable artworks in their own right...
+Today, attitudes have changed: photography is now considered equal to any medium, and the art establishment no longer argues about photographs being art.

 There’s a nod to Arnatt in my Fast project, where I contrast food depicted in 18th-century still-life paintings with modern fast food.

-Rich Cutler, Krispy Kreme Doughnuts and McDonald’s Pie (2012).
+▲ Rich Cutler, Krispy Kreme Doughnuts and McDonald’s Pie, from Fast (2012).